postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 [14]

 Oops.
-This exception means that timer thread is attempting to access the `Board` object but does not hold the proper access right.
+The `ThreadAccessException` means that timer thread is attempting to access the `Board` object but does not hold the proper access right.
 This is because we did not annotate the `OnTimer` method with the `Writer` attribute.